-The Kennel Club (United Kingdom) was founded in 1873 and the colonials followed in 1884 by whelping the American Kennel Club.
+The Kennel Club (United Kingdom) was founded in 1873 after the first official dog show in 1859; the colonials followed in 1884 by whelping the American Kennel Club.

 A valid argument can be made that the British and American Hunt Clubs held competitions of dogs chasing the fox or other game hundreds of years before 1859.
 Indeed, thousands of years ago our ancestors utilized their dogs in hunting game with the prize being food to eat instead of today’s silk ribbon or silver trophy.
 But for the purpose of this article we shall speak of the time-honored tradition of proving that “my dog is better than your dog” by grooming and presenting our canines to a qualified dog show judge versed in animal husbandry and breed standards.

 The 1859 England dog shows were for the Sporting breeds of Pointers and Setters only.
 The British Show Committee consisted of a Mr. W.R.
 Pape, Mr. Tom Reed, and Mrs. John Shorthose.
 Women have been a part of the wonderful sport of dogs from the earliest time.
 Author William Arkwright, in his immortal dog classic, The Pointer and His Predecessors, quotes a letter he received from Mr. Pape, in the letter, Mr. Pape writes, “I got up the First Dog Show that was held in New Castle, 1859”.
 Citing that source, this information would safely enable one to conclude that Mr. W.R.
 Pape was the first recognized Dog Show Chairperson, also eligible for the honorific as First Trophy Chairman due to the fact that Mr. Pope also offered all the trophies, which were guns from his own gun factory.